harrybraviner/RepData_PeerAssessment1/PA1_template.md

 The mean number of steps-per-day is 9354.2295082 and the median number of steps-per-day is 10395.

+Note that this method has treated the NAs are zeros.
+Only averaging over the days for which all the data is available would give a different mean and median.

 ## What is the average daily activity pattern?

 Create a vector of the averages over all days of the number of steps in each interval.